RamblingCookieMonster/PSDeploy/docs/Example-AppVeyorModule-Deployment.md

 }
 ```

-In this example, we deploy both a zip file and a NuGet package to our AppVeyor build.

-This idea was borrowed from the PowerShell team's use of AppVeyor to distribute [development builds](https://github.com/PowerShell/DscResources#development-builds) for DSC resources.
+This assumes your repo contains a folder in it for your module, `MyModuleNameHere`

 ## Real Example

-Here's a quick example from PSDeploy itself, and a notes on accessing the package.
+Here's a quick example from PSDeploy itself, and some notes on accessing the package.

 ```PowerShell
 # Publish to AppVeyor if we're in AppVeyor